Inflectra/rapise-documentation/docs/RVL/Cheatsheet.md

 var MyVar = "TBD"
 ```

-## RVL Global Variable - contains defaultValue.
-It is only used if variable were not yet initialized before
+## RVL Global Variable - with a defaultValue.
+It is only used if the variable has not yet been initialized.

 | Flow | Type     | Object | Action | ParamName    | ParamType | ParamValue |
 | ---- | -------- | ------ | ------ | ------------ | --------- | ---------- |